I began writing the word facebook with the little letter f, not the big letter f because I didn’t want to give it the power it didn’t deserve.

 I left facebook before many years ago and then came back but I won’t be returning no matter what.
 It has never once filled my bucket.
 I have never felt good about it.
 For me, it just hasn’t ever felt like a safe space.

-At one point, I was trying to change myself during this pandemic, to evolve in the best possible way for me and make a positive out of a very negative time.
+At one point, I was trying to change myself during this pandemic, to develop in the best possible way for me and make a positive out of a very negative time.
 But that was way too much pressure because, by the way, it is really fucking hard to do that during a pandemic when you have anxiety and you are going through menopause.
 Really.
 Fucking.
 Hard.

 Add in the microscope that is social media?
 It was a recipe for disaster.

 The past five years have been eye-opening in the best and worst possible ways.
-This book will be an open and honest account of what menopause really looks like and what you should expect if you happen to go through it without the help of any form of intervention.
-For some, it is just a tiny blip on the radar but that isn’t everyone’s experience and we need to stop minimizing it.
+This book will be an open and honest account of what menopause really looks like and what you should expect if you go through it without the help of any form of intervention.
+For some, it is just a tiny blip on the radar, but that isn’t everyone’s experience and we need to stop minimizing it.
 Leaving facebook is a part of that journey for me, kind of like the period at the end of the five-year sentence, no pun intended.

 It also made me realize that I need to write a separate book about my lifelong struggle with anxiety and that is a good thing because that gives me something to look forward to after I am done with this book and since I won’t have as much social media anymore, I need to keep busy.
 I would say that is definitely making some serious lemonade out of lemons. 🙂